luka-j/stories/README.md

 Procedural statements ending with a question mark (?) are if-statements.
 Their body is evaluated, and if the result is truthy, execution carries on to the next line.
-If the result is falsy, execution jumps to the next line with the same indent.
+If the result is falsy, execution jumps to the next line with the same or less indent.
 Body of the if-statement (i.e. statements which are executed only if the result is truthy) _must_ have indent larger than that of the if-statement.
-If indent is smaller, InterpretationException is thrown.

 Procedural statements ending with a colon (:) are labels and mark a certain place in code.
 They are no-ops.

+Procedural statements starting and ending with a colon (:) are procedural labels.
+When reached through normal execution (i.e. not by goto), they jump to next return-statement.
+When reached by goto, they memorize the goto from which the jump was made.

 Procedural statements starting with a greater than sign (>, i.e. :>) are goto-statements.
 Body of a goto-statement _must_ be a label.
 When